SherG/cool-iron/blog/chatgpt-google-code-red.md

 For example, currently ChatGPT doesn't cite its sources and doesn't provide hyperlinks to users so they can verfy information for themselves.
 (Kind of like the _Times_ writers).

 Indeed, ChatGPT can't even access the internet to retrieve information.
-Countless queries are made on Google Search for prices, tickets, event times, and products.
+Countless queries are made on Google Search for stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.

 Development of schema and structured data has given us interactive search results like these, which despite looking like ads, aren't.